cta-observatory/protopipe/docs/contribute/beforepushing.rst

 Integration tests
 ^^^^^^^^^^^^^^^^^

-These are neither unit-tests nor benchmarks, but rather functions that tests whole functionalities and not just single API functions.
+These are neither unit-tests nor benchmarks, but rather functions that test whole functionalities and not just single API functions.

 In the case of the pipeline, such functionalities are the scripts/tools